saghul/aiouv/NOTES.rst

 Callback execution
 ==================

-Currently rose runs all callbacks in a Check handle, which happens after i/o has been performed.
+Currently rose runs all callbacks in an Idle handle, which runs before i/o has been performed and prevents the loop from blocking for i/o in case it's still active.
-All operations will queue the handles in the _ready queue and the aforementioned Check handle will execute them.
-This is slightly different than what Tulip does, because if BaseException is raised in a callback it will be propagated to the function caller, whereas in rose the default excepthook is executed.
-UPDATE: this is fixed now.
+All operations will queue the handles in the _ready queue and the aforementioned Idle handle will execute them in order.

 If any of the handlers raises BaseException sys.exc_info() will be saved in _last_exc and the processing will not continue, then, if _last_exc is not None it will be raised.
+Also, loop will be stopped.